 - What is a cardiac infarction or a bundle branch block?

 ECG is used for recording the small electric waves being generated during heart activity, a simple way of diagnosing heart conditions.
 This game lets you explore the key elements of the electrocardiogram from how to place the electrodes on the body for measuring the heart beats to how to analyze the mountains and valleys in the ECG curve.
-You are to diagnose four patients – which one has got a normal heart condition, which one is suffering from arrythmia, bundle branch block or a cardiac infarction?
+You are to diagnose four patients – which one has got a normal heart condition, which one is suffering from arrhythmia, bundle branch block or a cardiac infarction?

 For instructions on how to play the game, click on the HELP button found at the bottom of the game window.